 There are five ways to pay tolls incurred on The Toll Roads:

 FasTrak tolls are $1 less than the account toll rate.
-And, the FasTrak transponder allows accountholders to pay tolls electronically on every tolled bridge, lane and road in California.
+And, a FasTrak transponder allows accountholders to pay tolls electronically on every tolled bridge, lane and road in California.
 FasTrak drivers affix the transponder to their vehicle's windshield and when they pass through a tolling point the toll is automatically deducted from their account, which is prepaid using credit card, check or cash.

-The One-Time-Toll payment option was created specifically for area visitors or infrequent users of The Toll Roads.
-Within 5 days before or 5 days after driving, tolls can be paid using The Toll Roads free app or online at TheTollRoads.com using the One-Time-Toll feature.
+The option to pay tolls online was created for area visitors and infrequent users of The Toll Roads.
+Within 5 days before or 5 days after driving The Toll Roads, tolls can be paid using The Toll Roads free app or online at TheTollRoads.com.

-For security reasons, after August 22, 2016, secure portions of TheTollRoads.com will no longer support outdated versions of internet browsers.
+For security reasons, after August 22, 2016, secure portions of TheTollRoads.com no longer support outdated versions of internet browsers.
 In order to access secure areas* of our website, please update your browser: